Viacom (1952–2005)

 The first incarnation of Viacom Inc. (Note: The pronunciation /ˈviːəkɒm/ VEE-ə-kom was used by inaugural chairman Ralph Baruch.
 The pronunciation /ˈvaɪ.əkɒm/ VY-ə-kom was favored by Sumner Redstone and included in its audible identification marks following its purchase by National Amusements in 1987.) (derived from "Video & Audio Communications") was an American mass media and entertainment conglomerate based in New York City.
 It began as CBS Television Film Sales, the broadcast syndication division of the CBS television network on March 16, 1952; it was renamed CBS Films in 1958, renamed CBS Enterprises in 1968, renamed Viacom in 1970, and spun off into its own company in 1971.
 Viacom was a distributor of CBS television series throughout the 1970s and 1980s, and also distributed syndicated television programs.
-The company came under Sumner Redstone's control in 1987 through his cinema chain company National Amusements.
+The company came under Sumner Redstone's control in 1987 through his cinema chain company, National Amusements.

 At the time of its split, Viacom's assets included the CBS and UPN broadcast networks, the Paramount Pictures film and television studio, local radio station operator CBS Radio, cable channels such as MTV, Nickelodeon, Comedy Central, BET, and Showtime, outdoor media operator Viacom Outdoor, television production and distribution firm King World Productions, and book publisher Simon & Schuster.
 It also owned its IP holding subsidiary Viacom International and brand licensor Westinghouse Licensing Corporation.

 In 2000, Viacom acquired the parent company of CBS, the former Westinghouse Electric Corporation, which had been renamed CBS Corporation in 1997.
 Viacom was split into the second incarnations of CBS Corporation and Viacom on December 31, 2005, which both being controlled by National Amusements; the split was structured with the second CBS Corporation being the original Viacom's legal successor, and the second Viacom being an entirely new company.
-The two companies eventually re-merged in 2019, leading to the formation of ViacomCBS, now known as Paramount Global.
+The two companies eventually re-merged in 2019, leading to the formation of ViacomCBS, which was last known as Paramount Global.
 In August 2025, Paramount and National Amusements merged with Skydance Media to form Paramount Skydance Corporation.